emilyhunt/hdbscan_issue_demo/README.md

 Other things to note:
 * The data is 5D, but only two dimensions are displayed (making it more similar to Gaia data)
 * Unclustered noise points (i.e. not assigned to a cluster by HDBSCAN) are displayed as faint black points; clustered points are displayed with colours.
 There are only 10 colours, so it will start reusing them eventually!
 * There are way fewer points involved (a few thousand by default) vs. what you see in Gaia.
-You can turn up n_points massively to e.g. 2000 to simulate this better and see more false positives, but... good luck to your computer =)
+You can turn up n_points massively to e.g. 2000 to simulate this better and see more false positives, but... good luck to your computer =) this example is contrived to run efficiently so don't expect values of min_cluster_size and min_samples to behave the same way they do for Gaia works.

 ## Quick example